The best majors for med school are science and humanities degrees that include the prerequisite classes needed for admissions.

 Some aspiring physicians have undergraduate degrees in sports medicine or exercise science kinesiology.
 Other med students have art history or engineering degrees.
 Both doctors and patients benefit from this comprehensive education.

-Choosing the Best Premed Degree for Med School
+Choosing the Best Majors for Med School

 Well-rounded applicants who get into medical school have a high GPA (especially science GPA) and good MCAT scores.
 But they also follow what they find interesting, like a foreign language.
 Furthermore, people who speak Spanish or French have additional skills employers want.